German submarine U-43 (1939): 4th patrol

 U-43 sailed from Wilhelmshaven on 13 May 1940 and out into the Atlantic.
 Her first attack took place on 28 May, south-west of Land's End, when she fired a torpedo at the British merchant ship Alca.
 She missed, and then opened fire with her deck gun.
 The armed ship returned fire, but neither vessel made any hits; the U-boat broke off the attack.

 U-43 finally found success on 21 June when she attacked Convoy 65-X south-west of Figueira da Foz, Portugal, hitting the 8,627 GRT British tanker Yarraville with a single torpedo.
 The ship caught fire and sank.
 Five crew members were killed, the 45 survivors were picked up by a French trawler.

 Late on 30 June U-43 hit the 13,376 GRT British merchant ship SS Avelona Star with a single torpedo 220 nmi northwest of Cape Finisterre.
 The ship, part of Convoy SL-36, was en route from Buenos Aires to London with a cargo of 5,630 tons of frozen meat and 1,000 tons of oranges.
 The crew abandoned the ship, which foundered the next day.
 One crewman was killed in the attack, the 84 survivors were picked up by the British merchant ship Beignon, which was subsequently torpedoed and sunk by U-30 on 1 July.
 Three survivors from Avelona Star were killed.

 On the evening of 9 July U-43 sank the unescorted 3,944 GRT British merchant ship Aylesbury about 200 nmi southeast of Ireland.
 Hit by two torpedoes, the ship sank in 15 minutes.
 All 35 crew survived.

-U-43's fourth and final success on her fourth patrol took place on the morning of 17 July when she sank the 3,509 GRT British merchant ship Fellside, a straggler from convoy OA-184, about 135 nmi north-west of Bloody Foreland (Cnoc Fola), Donegal.
+U-43's fourth and final success on her fourth patrol took place on the morning of 17 July when she sank the 3,509 GRT British merchant ship Fellside, a straggler from convoy OA-184, about 135 nmi north-west of Bloody Foreland (Cnoc Fola), County Donegal.
 The U-boat's first torpedo passed under the vessel, but the second struck the ship and caused her to sink within five minutes.
 Twelve of the crew were killed, 21 survivors were rescued.
 U-43 arrived back at Wilhelmshaven on 22 July after 71 days at sea.